jonnor/ESC-CNN-microcontroller/report/report.md

 ## Further work

-Some further work is identified in two major area:
+Some further work is identified in two major areas:
-Increasing model efficiency on the Environmenal Sound Classifiction tasks, and, practical challenges with applying on-edge classification of noise in sensor networks.
+Increasing model efficiency on the Environmenal Sound Classifiction tasks and practical challenges with applying on-edge classification of noise in sensor networks.

-Utilizing larger amounts of training data might be able to increase performance of the models.
+Utilizing larger amounts of training data might be able to increase performance of the models shown.
-Transfer learning[@PretrainingSpeechCommandRecognition],
-or applying stronger data augmentation techniques (such as Mixup).
+Possible techniques for this are transfer learning[@PretrainingSpeechCommandRecognition], or applying stronger data augmentation techniques (such as Mixup).

-In a continious monitoring scenario, semi-supervised learning could be powerful in order to utilize abundant unlabeled data.

-`TODO: add some references`

-Applying quantization should be able to further improve efficiency of the models.
+Applying quantization should be able make the computations of the models more efficient.
 A first step would be to make use of the optimized CMSIS-NN library[@CMSIS-NN], which utilizes 8-bit integer operations.
 However there are also promising results showing that CNNs can be effectively implemented with as little as 2 bits[@andri2016yodann][@miyashita2016convolutional][@IncrementalNetworkQuantization], and without using any multiplications[@leng2018extremely][@cintra2018low].